PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 12:30:19
+Last updated: 2024-04-05 12:30:54
-Random Quote: The past is always with us, Tyler.
-Now, you can try and run away but it's always there. - Rendell Locke
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar